IsaacGluck/smartwatch-scavenger-hunt/docs/DESIGN.md

 *Handle message* takes char *opCode and char *message(without the opCode).
 By using the dispatch table, it performs what opCode and message specifies.
 Returns nothing.

 ####Major data structures;
-Local Global Variable
-    Is_game_ongoing
-        - 1: Yes
-        - 0: No

 Struct game_info
     - Time the game has started (indicates the elapsed time since start of the game)
     - Number of krags